MateoForjan/Time-resolved-spectroscopy-tool/Readme.md

 1) Matrix plotting

+2) Matrix dechirping
+   - Manual choice of points on a chirp (by clicking)
+   - fitting a third order polynomial on a chirp
+   - dechirping and saving a chirp corrected matrix

-2) Time dynamics analysis
+3) Time dynamics analysis

-3) Spectral dynamics analysis
+4) Spectral dynamics analysis

-4) Matrix dechirping

 5) Noise removal by averaging